-In September 2018, the Charity, in partnership with UCL Institute of Education, commenced a unique 30hour preparatory programme, to enable refugees and people with a refugee background to progress into higher education.
+In September 2018, the Charity, in partnership with UCL Institute of Education, commenced a unique 30-hour preparatory programme, to enable refugees and people with a refugee background to progress into higher education and to a course leading to a teaching qualification.
 Whatever their level of education or employment, refugees often experience disadvantage, in education and employment.
-One aim of the Preparation for Higher Education programme is to enable participants to be admitted to a course leading to a teaching qualification (PGCE) and Qualified Teacher Status.
-They would then be able to work in the teaching profession in UK, or elsewhere.
-The course also supports refugees into other higher education courses.
-There are many other successful outcomes of this course.
-See Section 5 below.
-In 2021, the programme included three cohorts - spring term, summer term and autumn term.
+Following completion of a Post Graduate Certificate in Education, participants would then be able to work in the teaching profession in UK, or elsewhere.
+There are many other successful outcomes of this course, highlighted by some of the selected quotations in Section 5 below.
+In 2022, the programme included three cohorts - spring term, summer term and autumn term.